-CABHC continues to develop with our data partner, ACA Inc. the ability to integrate Member physical health data with their behavioral health data.
-The project has been complicated due to the enormity of the physical health data.
-To better understand the connection between PH and BH care, the physical health data has been consolidated into nine distinct chronic conditions.
-Pharmacy data has also been included in the integration project which adds additional analytic capabilities.
+Since CABHC embarked to develop with our data partner, ACA Inc. the ability to integrate Member physical health data with their behavioral health data, utilizing these additional data points to identify trends and gaps in service has been critical in gaining more insight into Member care needs.
+The integration of this data has included the physical health data being consolidated into nine distinct chronic conditions, and pharmacy data had also been included in the integration project which adds additional analytic capabilities.
 The PH and BH data integration has created the ability to compare health outcomes across populations and is being utilized to review and analyze the impact between behavioral health and physical health care.
-In 2024, CABHC will look at specific areas in the HealthChoices program to analyze the PH and BH data and impact on Member health outcomes.
+In 2025, CABHC will continue to look at specific areas in the HealthChoices program to analyze the PH and BH data and the impact on Member health outcomes.